sap-linuxlab/sap-linuxlab.github.io/docs/contribute/contribute_03_how_to_contribute.md

 If you want to contribute code please follow the follwing process

 - create or pick an issue in the repository you want to contribute to
-- assign yourslef to this issue
+- assign yourself to this issue
 - [fork the repository](__create_a_fork.md) dev branch into your account
 - make sure to follow the special code development guidelines if those exist
 - make your changes